azalea-rs/azalea/README.md

 <!-- The line below is automatically read and updated by the migrate script, so don't change it manually. -->
 *Currently supported Minecraft version: `1.19.2`.*

-## ⚠️ Azalea is still very unfinished, though some crates are in a useable state
+## ⚠️ Azalea is still very unfinished, though some crates are in a somewhat useable state

 I named this Azalea because it sounds like a cool word and this is a cool library.